Jmcleodfoss/pstreader/pstExtractor/README.md

 # pstExtractor

 A JSF-based server for uploading all parts of a PST file except the messages (you can see contacts, tasks, and calendar entries).
+Note that, as it uses CDI, it needs an EE-capable servlet to run.
+Tomcat is no longer supported, but Tomcat EE is.

-## Tomcat
+## TomcatEE
-This has been tested on Tomcat 9, but not on any other web servers.
+This has been tested on Tomcat EE 8, but not on any other web servers.
 To deploy this on a locally running version of Tomcat, ensure that there is a user with the role _manager-script_ configured in your tomcat-users.xml file.
 In my case, the user with this role is _script_, and the password is _admin_:

     <tomcat-users>
 	<role rolename="manager-script"/>